TomStuart92/TomStuart92.github.io/_posts/16-09-05-CRUDySQL.md

 ---
 ## Introduction

-Before we start, lets agree on one thing.
-Grease 2 was an absolute train wreck.
-If you disagree, the little red button in the corner, can be used to raise your disagreements.
+Before we start lets agree on one thing.
+Grease II was an absolute train wreck.
+If you disagree, the little red button in the corner can be used to raise your objections.

 Now on to the matter at hand.
-This is going to be a short post exploring the CRUD functions of databases, and how we can use SQL to carry them out.
+This is going to be a short post exploring the CRUD functions of databases and how we can use SQL to carry them out.

 If those acronyms mean nothing to you, fear not.
 It's nothing a good example can't explain!

 ## Databases

 Lets start with databases.
-A database is simply an organised store of data, with some sort of persistence.
-By persistence we mean that the data is stored, even after the program stops running.
+A database is simply an organised store of data with some sort of persistence.
+By persistence we mean that the data is stored even after the program stops running.

 There are two main types of databases; relational and non-relational.
 For our purposes we'll stick to relational databases today.
 Non-relational databases are really interesting though, and I recommend you have a look into them!